ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Facilitating contributions in the form of examples
 --------------------------------------------------

-One of the main challenges we face inside our libraries is the lack of examples.
+A common challenge in libraries is the lack of examples.
 Examples are critical for users to understand how to use the library and present new functionality.
-They are also a great mechanism to educate users on the best practices of using it.
+They also serve as a mechanism to educate users on best practices.

-When users want to contribute examples, we need to make it as easy as possible for them to do so.
-This means that we need to provide a clear structure for them to follow.
-We also need to make sure that the build process is as simple as possible.
+To encourage contributions of examples, it is important to provide a clear structure for contributors to follow.
+The build process should also be straightforward.

-2 best practices for examples are:
+Two best practices for examples are:

-- **Providing a template**: This is a great way to ensure that users follow the same structure.
-It also makes it easy for them to get started.
-The template should include all the necessary information, such as the name of the example, a description, and the code itself.
+- **Providing a template**: Ensures that contributors follow a consistent structure and simplifies the process of getting started.
+The template should include all necessary information, such as the name of the example, a description, and the code itself.
-- **Verifying the example**: This is a great way to ensure that the example works as expected.
-It also helps to catch any errors before they are submitted.
-The verification process should include running the example and checking the output.
-If the example fails, it should be easy for the user to fix it.
+- **Verifying the example**: Ensures that the example works as expected and helps catch errors before submission.
+The verification process should involve running the example and checking the output.
+If the example fails, it should be easy to identify and fix the issue.

 Providing a template
 ~~~~~~~~~~~~~~~~~~~~